theaustria/walrus/README.md

 walrus
 ======

-A tool for sending images in BitMessage
+A tool for sending images in BitMessage.